• kyrylo a year ago

 It cuts through all the mess of modern web development so well and makes turning an idea in to something deployable incredibly easy.

-• swat535 6 months ago
+• swat535 a year ago

 I’ve also been working with Rails for many years now but I disagree I think developer and happiness are subjective and I’ve seen great applications being built by many people in various languages.
 The key is picking the tool you are most proficient with and one that also aligns with your technical requirements.
 I certainly wouldn’t build a Discord with Rails..

-• cloverich 6 months ago
+• cloverich a year ago

 Hey there's some selection bias going on there!
 Rails is great for consistency and even better if its your jam.
 Its stable and high quality and still headed in a great direction.
 Its a great choice.
 Especially if you can work in it long term, and pay its learning curve only once.